ux-capture/ux-capture/packages/ux-capture/docs/ux-capture-js-api-spec.md

 Merge new `zoneConfig`s with existing view’s `zoneConfig`s
 - a new `Zone` will be created for any name that has not already been defined
 - The `ExpectedMark`s will be merged with any existing `Zone` with the same name

+### `UXCapture.getViewConfig`
+Returns current view's configuration as it was passed to `startView()` or updated later using `updateView()`.

+This is useful for debugging your instrumentation in browser console or for additional tools like [`progressive-enhancement-designer`](https://github.com/ux-capture/progressive-enhancement-designer) to consume as input.

 ## Public API Requirements
 1. Define views before transition happens to assure minimal lookup time for this information, e.g. without any network requests to load the code required for the view